tim-fiola/network_traffic_modeler_py3/README.md

 # network_traffic_modeler_py3
 This is the network traffic modeler written in python 3.
 Version 1.2.
 All further updates to network_traffic_modeler will be in python3 and in this repository.

-Recent improvement: I modified the code to fully leverage networkx for path computation, which makes this code perform very well at scale.
+Recent improvement: In v1.2 I modified the code to fully leverage networkx for path computation, which makes this code perform very well at scale.
 I am testing scale on a model with over 1430 interfaces and 374 nodes.

 Other changes: Some code refactoring was necessary to increase consistency and improve user experience.